e-finance-frankfurt/server-user/user-manual/README.md

 ![2_2_notebook.png](media/2_2_notebook.png)

-The alternative user interface for the jupyter server is the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/), the url being http://`<ip-adress>`/user/`<user-name>`/tree.
-You can simply switch user interface by changing `/lab` to `/tree`.
+The alternative user interface for the jupyter server is the [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/), the url being `http://<ip-adress>/user/<user-name>/tree`.
+You can simply switch to this user interface by replacing `/lab` with `/tree`.
 Note, however, that this switch will not persist when reloading the page, and that we strongly advise you to use Jupyter Lab.

 The Jupyter Notebook user interface is much more light-weight.
 The `Files` tab allows you to browse, upload, create, and delete files (including notebooks).
 The `Running` tab allows you to monitor and shutdown running notebooks and terminals.